Driving employee performance using HR analytics

 What are the benefits of HR analytics?

-HR analytics uses data mining, predictive modeling, and machine learning techniques to enable strategic decision-making.
+HR analytics uses data mining, predictive modeling, and machine learning techniques for strategic decision-making.
 It is a relatively new field that has been gaining traction in recent years due to the vast amount of data that organizations now have access to.

 When done right, HR analytics can provide many benefits for businesses, including the following: